Jbleezy/BO1-Reimagined/README.md

 * Removed collision from zombies as soon as they are dead
 * No longer make sounds after death
 * Fixed a bug where zombies would bleed out occasionally if they were standing in the same spot they were 30 seconds ago
-* For zombies to not bleed out, a player must now have line of sight to the zombie in addition to looking at the zombie
-* Zombies will now not bleed out if they are in an active zone in addition to being close to a player
-* Zombies that bleed out from being too far away will now be killed instead of deleted
+* Zombies that are not damaged no longer bleed out from being too far away from players
 * Zombies can no longer be headless while alive
 * 4 round and 5 round special rounds now happen more equally
 * Max health: 1 million